Over the Summer, one of my big tasks is to overhaul my studio website.

 Does it feel busy and visually cluttered?

-What are you looking for and were you able to find the info quickly?
+What are you looking for, and could you find the info quickly?

 Would YOU really want to read THAT MUCH information and details on the teacher’s philosophy, policies, yadda, yadda, yadda?